ZilDuck/Zilkroad-Postgres-Management/README.md

 $ (venv) python3 setup.py install
 # If that fails
 $ (venv) pip install -r requirements.txt
+# If that fails (or you are running on a mac)
+$ brew install postgresql
 ```

 ## Create

 Use of this is intended for **new** instances of Postgres.
+You should have docker up with an instance of Postgres/Adminer running.

 Running the application is as follows;
 ```
 $ ./application.py --postgres-dsn postgresql://postgres:postgres@localhost:5432/postgres --function create
 ```